British-Columbia/Provincial-Court/Judgements/Mass Record Expungement - 20230719.md

   - [x] Expungement granted in full.

 The Court orders the following from the applicant iiDiehard_Law:
-  - [x] Expungement granted under the conditions:
+  - [x] Expungement granted under the condition:
      - Three (3) months of service from this day in the British Columbia Ambulance Service.

 ---